prakashpandey9/Text2Image-PyTorch/README.md

   * Theano

 ## Dataset
-  * This model has been trained on the flowers dataset.
+  * This model can be trained on the flowers dataset.
 Download flower dataset from here[] and save the images in Data folder as Data/flowers.
   * Now download the corresponding captions from here[].
 After extracting, copy the text_c10 folder and paste it in Data folder as Data/text_c10.

 ## Skip-Thought Model